techery/presenta/README.md

 ## Additions
 Mortar-flow sample has useful PathContainers to show up working example of it's philisophy.
 Those containers and view helpers are reused in `library-additions`
 ## Dev. status
-Experimental but already is trying to use in prod. builds.
+Experimental, trying to use in prod. build.
-## Instalation
+## Installation
+Use jitpack.io
 ```groovy
 repositories {
     jcenter()